 See different rock formations along Ma Shi Chau Nature Trail

-I’m no geologist, or know enough to identify which rock is which, but I can appreciate these geological wonders’ physical features and vibrant colours.
+I’m no geologist and don’t know enough to identify which rock is which, but I can appreciate these geological wonders’ physical features and vibrant colours.

-And besides admiring what Mother Nature created on the island, I really enjoyed the views along the entire length of Ma Shi Chau Nature Trail.
-To the east is the Plover Cove Reservoir and to the north is a closer look at Pat Sin Leng.
+Besides admiring what Mother Nature created on the island, I really enjoyed the views along the entire length of the Ma Shi Chau Nature Trail.
+To the east is the Plover Cove Reservoir, and to the north is a closer look at Pat Sin Leng.

 Arrive at the Ma Shi Chau Viewing Point

-At the end of the Ma Shi Chau Nature Trail, you’ll arrive at the viewing point.
+The viewing point is at the end of the Ma Shi Chau Nature Trail.
 There isn’t a specific viewing platform or spot other than a giant rock.
-Not sure why Google Maps call this the Ma Shi Chau Viewing Point, except it is the most eastern point on Ma Shi Chau island.
+I’m not sure why Google Maps calls this the Ma Shi Chau Viewing Point, except that it is the easternmost point on Ma Shi Chau Island.

 Backtrack the entire way to the minibus stop

-When you are ready to hike back, backtrack the entire way to the starting point, which means you are trekking all the way back to the minibus stop in Sam Mun Tsai.
+When you are ready to hike back, backtrack to the starting point, which means you are trekking back to the bus stop in Sam Mun Tsai.

-I either read on a travel blog or watched it on youtube that there may be a way to hike up to the peak of Ma Shi Chau.
-However, I didn’t see a trail on Google Maps and only saw a small opening that looks like the photo below.
-It looked a bit too dark and hidden to explore on my own, so I decided to backtrack the way instead.
+I either read about it on a travel blog or watched a YouTube video that said there may be a way to hike up to the peak of Ma Shi Chau.
+However, I didn’t see a trail on Google Maps and only found a small opening that looks like the one in the photo below.
+It looked a bit too dark and hidden to explore, so I decided to backtrack the way instead.

 Option to take a small boat to the start of the trail